My preconception diet

 A healthy pre-pregnancy diet: What does that mean?

-If you’re planning to get pregnant, eating a healthy, pre-pregnancy diet will help you stay well throughout pregnancy and be good for your baby’s health.
+If you’re planning to get pregnant, eating a healthy pre-pregnancy diet will help you stay well throughout pregnancy and be good for your baby’s health and development.

-• Avoid saturated ‘bad’ fats, such as fried foods, pastry, biscuits, pies and cakes
+- Avoid saturated ‘bad’ fats, such as fried foods, pastry, biscuits and pies

 Eating well before you conceive can help your future baby have the best possible start in life.
 Here is how to get some of the essential pre-pregnancy nutrients you need now: Folic Acid, Vitamin B12, Vitamin A, Vitamin B6, Iron, Iodine and Zinc.